 GLG is a vertically integrated producer of high-grade stevia extract, an all-natural sweetener extracted from the stevia plant, and high-grade monk fruit extract, an all-natural sweetener extracted from monk fruit (also known as luo han guo).
-We also bring a third line of products, our Naturals+ line, which offers both functional ingredients complementary to the sweetener space as well as products tailored to meet particular market needs.

 Through our vertically integrated business model, we specialize in the research and development, growing, refining, and production of these extracts for distribution to the global food and beverage industry.
-We have current production capacity of 1,500 metric tons of high-grade stevia extract of rebaudioside A 97% purity ("RA 97"), and production capacity of 130 metric tons annually of high-grade monk fruit extract.
-With corporate headquarters in Vancouver, British Columbia, and agricultural and processing assets in the People's Republic of China, we believe we are one of the world's leading producers of both stevia and monk fruit.
-We have also leveraged our supplier network in China to offer ingredients and products complementary to these extracts.
+We have current production capacity of 1,500 metric tons of high-grade stevia extract of rebaudioside A 97% purity ("RA 97"), and production capacity of 130 metric tons annually of high-grade monk fruit extract; this positions us as one of the world's leading producers of both stevia and monk fruit.
+With corporate headquarters in Vancouver, British Columbia, agricultural and processing assets in the People's Republic of China, and our global sales reach particularly through our distributor Archer Daniels Midland Company, we are well-positioned to deliver our products to customers worldwide.

-Our registered office is located at 2900 - 550 Burrard Street, Vancouver, British Columbia, Canada, V6C 0A3 and our head office is located at Suite 2168 - 1050 West Pender Street, Vancouver, British Columbia V6E 3S7.
-We own our material assets through seven subsidiaries.
-Figure 1 below sets out the place of incorporation or continuance of each of these subsidiaries.
+Our registered office is located at 2900 - 550 Burrard Street, Vancouver, British Columbia, Canada, V6C 0A3 and our head office is located at Suite 100 - 10271 Shellbridge Way, Richmond, B.C., V6X 2W8.
+We own our material assets through our Chinese subsidiary, Anhui Runhai Biotechnology Company Limited ("Runhai").
+Figure 1 below sets out the place of incorporation or continuance the Company's subsidiaries.